Back to blog

 driver.quit()

 The execute_script method also accepts additional arguments passed to the JavaScript.
-So, for example, if we want to click a button using JavaScript, we can do it with the following code snippet:
+So, for example, if we want to click a button using JavaScript to handle pagination, we can do it with the following code snippet:

 import time